kato-im/articles/en/general/cheatsheet.md

 ********************************************************************************
 ## <a href="#typos" name="typos">Editing Messages & Fixing Typos</a>

 You have **two minutes** to edit your last message in each particular room.
-To do this, click the message box and press **Up-Arrow**.
+To do this, click the message box and press the {arrow-up} key.
 For more info, see [Editing Messages](/articles/en/general/editing-messages).

 ********************************************************************************
 ## <a href="#message-cards" name="message-cards">Message Cards</a>